graphcore/examples/gnn/cluster_gcn/tensorflow2/README.md

 . enable.sh
 ```

-More detailed instructions on setting up your environment are available in the [poplar quick start guide](https://docs.graphcore.ai/projects/graphcloud-poplar-quick-start/en/latest/).
+More detailed instructions on setting up your Poplar environment are available in the [Poplar quick start guide](https://docs.graphcore.ai/projects/poplar-quick-start).

 ## Environment setup